Edgar-Donk/tkinter.ttk.style/docs/earth/colour.rst

 :Three Together: three colours - choosing adjacent colours should look harmonious, it works best if one colour dominates.

+   Also called analagous.

 :Spaced Three: three colours - evenly spaced around the normal wheel.
-As with complimentary colours gradients may not be so straightforward.
+As with complementary colours gradients may not be so straightforward.

-:Opposite Three: three colours - choose one colour then select the adjacent colours to the complimentary colour.
-This should produce a toned down complimentary colour scheme.
+:Opposite Three: three colours - choose one colour then select the adjacent colours to the complementary colour.
+This should produce a toned down complementary colour scheme.
 Still be careful of gradients.

 .. figure:: ../figures/08rgb_hsv.png
    :width: 436